-Mainland or Free Zone EAU: Which structure to choose?
+Mainland or UAE Free Zone: Which structure should you choose?

 Setting up a business in Dubai: how to choose between mainland and free zone in the UAE without getting lost in the regulatory intricacies?
 This guide compares the key legal structures: mainland and free zone, to help you avoid costly mistakes.
-Between access to the Emirati market (direct for the Mainland, via a distributor for the Free Zone), conditional tax advantages (0% under "Qualified Free Zone Person" status) and constraints such as the compulsory physical office in the Mainland, every detail counts.
-Find out how to align your choice with your ambitions: local conquest, international development or tax optimization, with key criteria such as residence visas and licensing costs.
+Between access to the UAE market (direct for the Mainland, via a distributor for the Free Zone), conditional tax advantages (0% under «Qualified Free Zone Person» status) and constraints such as the compulsory physical office in the Mainland, every detail counts.
+Find out how to align your choice with your ambitions: local conquest, international development or tax optimisation, with key criteria such as the following residence visas or licence costs.

 Choosing your business structure in the UAE: the mainland vs. free zone dilemma

-A free zone offers undeniable advantages: 100% foreign ownership, exemption from corporate tax (for qualified entities), and a simplified registration process.
-Ideal for international or digital activities, this model nevertheless remains limited for operating directly in the local market, except via a distributor or commercial partner.
-Conversely, a mainland company allows full access to the UAE territory, including government tenders, but imposes higher costs and stricter administrative constraints.
+A free zone offers undeniable advantages: foreign ownership of 100 %, exemption from corporation tax (for qualified entities), and a simplified registration process.
+Ideal for international or digital activities, this model is nevertheless limited in terms of operating directly in the local market, except via a distributor or commercial partner.
+A mainland company, on the other hand, allows full access to Emirati territory, including government tenders, but imposes higher costs and stricter administrative constraints.

 Before diving into the detailed comparison, it's essential to understand the key stages involved in setting up a business in Dubai in 2025.
-This practical guide will walk you through the steps you need to take, from obtaining your license toopening your bank account.
-With Clemenceaugroup, specialists in expatriation and business set-up, you will benefit from personalized support to structure your project according to your objectives.
+This practical guide will take you through the steps involved, from obtaining your licence to setting up your business in Dubai.’opening your bank account.
+With Clemenceaugroup, specialists in expatriation and setting up companies, you will benefit from personalised support to structure your project according to your objectives.

 Mainland and free zone companies: definitions you need to know